YourAverageMo/fml/memory-bank/activeContext.md

 - All MVP development tasks (Task 001-007) have been created and added to the task queue.
 - The project changes have been committed and merged to `main`.
 - A new branch `add/tests` has been created for testing efforts.
+- **Refactoring & Modularization:**
+  - An `AIService` abstract base class (`fml/ai_service.py`) has been introduced for AI provider abstraction.
+  - `GeminiService` has been moved to `fml/ai_providers/gemini_service.py` and now inherits from `AIService`.
+  - A new `fml/schemas.py` module defines the AI response structure using Pydantic models for robust validation.
+  - A new `fml/output_formatter.py` module handles the formatting and display of AI responses.

 ## 3. Next Steps

 The immediate next steps involve:

 - Planning out the testing tasks for the project.
 - Creating individual task files for testing.
 - Updating `progress.md` with the new testing tasks.